Dr-Drake/dabble-assignment/README.md

 ## Description
-A repository contains the code for a fairly simple assessment assigned to me by a potential employer.
+This repository contains the code for a fairly simple assessment assigned to me by a potential employer.
 It show cases my attempt to build a graphql server that allows CRUD operations on a dataset of countries.
 The project was written in [Typescript](http://typescript.com/).
 Other technologies here include: